Frequently asked questions about usage of computers.

 On the other hand, a single setting file can be loaded safely multiple times.

-Also, you might (not always) be able to run Gaussian successfully after loading setting files of multiple Gaussian verisons (g09 and g16).
+Also, you might (not always) be able to run Gaussian successfully after loading setting files of multiple Gaussian versions (g09 and g16).
 It is not recommended, though.

 You need to load setting file before running formchk.
 If you want to convert checkpoint file from g16 output from LX queue, you need to run the following command.
 Please note that the setting file name depends on your login shell.